einarwh/experiments-in-powerblog/content/blog-posts/picture-combinators-and-recursive-fish.md

   quartet s s (t |> turn) t
 ```

-This gives us the side tile that should be used as the “north” tile in the nonet function.
-We obtain “west”, “south” and “east” as well by turning it around once, twice or thrice.
+This gives us the side tile that should be used as the "north" tile in the nonet function.
+We obtain "west", "south" and "east" as well by turning it around once, twice or thrice.

 Creating a corner is quite similar to creating a side.
 The base case should be a **quartet** consisting of three **blank** pictures, and a **u** tile for the final, bottom right picture.
 It should look like this:

 TODO: corner 1 fish

-The recursive case should use self-similar copies of both the corner tile (for the top left or “north-west” picture) and the side tile (for the top right and bottom left pictures), while keeping the u tile for the bottom right tile.
+The recursive case should use self-similar copies of both the corner tile (for the top left or "north-west" picture) and the side tile (for the top right and bottom left pictures), while keeping the u tile for the bottom right tile.

 TODO: corner 2 fish